New York Paid Family Leave Policy and Procedure

 Weekly leave.
 Any eligible employee taking leave in weekly increments will be eligible for the maximum number of weeks of leave in any 52 consecutive week period.

 Daily leave.
 An eligible employee may take family leave in increments of no less than one (1) day.
-When any eligible employee takes leave in daily increments, the employee's maximum period of leave is calculated based on the average number of days worked per week (e.g., an employee that works three days per week, will receive, on January 1, 2018, the equivalent of three days per week for eight weeks, or a maximum of 24 days in any 52 consecutive week period.)
+When any eligible employee takes leave in daily increments, the employee's maximum period of leave is calculated based on the average number of days worked per week (e.g., an employee that works three days per week will receive the equivalent of three days per week for twelve weeks, or a maximum of 36 days in any 52 consecutive week period.)

 Note: When an employee requests family leave in daily increments (e.g., every Monday for six weeks), rather than as a weekly benefit, the daily benefit shall be calculated based on the employee's AWW divided by the average number of days the employee worked per week.